modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/12_scEmailOrder.md

-The Email order chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart)
+The scEmailOrder chunk is used by the [Email Configuration](../Manager/Administration/Emails).

 ## Default scEmailOrder chunk